 Supervisor: Dr Michael Pluess

-Given the focus on secondary data analysis, this PhD project requires advanced skills in biostatistics, data management, computer based data analysis, and pronounced ability and motivation to acquire new data analysis skills.
+Given the focus on secondary data analysis, this PhD project requires advanced skills in data management, computer based data analysis, and pronounced ability and motivation to acquire new data analysis skills.
 Furthermore, this project requires excellent scientific writing skills and the ability to work independently.

 Applicants must send a cover letter to Dr Michael Pluess outlining their suitability for the project.
 Applicants should also include a statement of motivation and CV, which should include the contact details of at least two academic referees, before submitting an application.